sound-verse/soundverse/README.md

 Start local rpc node by switching to the contract repo and enter `npx hardhat compile` and then `npx hardhat node`
+You then see a couple of default accounts created by hardhat.
+Copy paste one of the privte keys into your Metamask to receive 1000Eth for testing.

 Default port for the frontend is `3000`